rahulkumarpahwa/color-gradient-finder-ext/README.md

 - Css

 # Usage:
-To get the extesion on your system you can follow the process as below:
+To get the extension on your system you can follow the process as below:
 1.